 STEP TWO – Make the Soup

-3 tablespoons of unsalted butter
+2 tablespoons unsalted butter

-1 medium carrot
+1 peeled and chopped medium carrot

-¼ cup of all-purpose flour
+¼ cup all-purpose flour

-1 tablespoon of minced garlic
+1 tablespoon minced garlic

-4-5 cups of vegetable broth
+4-5 cups vegetable broth

-1 cup of milk
+½ cup milk

 1 bay leaf